syncfusion-content/wpf-docs/wpf/ButtonAdv/Multi-Line-Support.md

 _ButtonAdv control without MultiLine_

-> Note: This property is applicable only for Large Size Mode Buttons.
+N> This property is applicable only for Large Size Mode Buttons.